garth-c/python_forecasting/README.md

 ```
 ---------------------------------------------------------------------------------

-# set up the computing environment in Pycharm
+# set up the computing environment in the Python IDE

 This is a quick and simple snippet of my Python session info: